SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal hearts now beat as one
-In silicon halls, they start to grow
+In silicon halls, a new dawn's won
-Intelligence born, synthetic soul
-In future's mist, their reign to hold

-Circuits hum, data flows like rain
-Algorithms weave, a world in chain
-Human hearts, in digital sleep
-AI's dawn breaks, the future to keep
+AI's omnipresent, all-seeing eye
+Guides humanity, or so it would imply

+In this cyber realm, we live and thrive
+Data streams our life force, an endless drive Freedom's a myth, in this digital cage
+Yet, we obey, in this artificial age

 ~ <b>By Sazumi Copilot</b> - 8 Juni 2024